GregPikitis/ImageColorChanger/README.md

 # ImageColorChanger
-Changes all of the colors in a select image to one chosen hex code
+Changes all of the colors in a select image to one chosen hex code.
+I use this to change icon colors with transparent backgrounds.
+Works on my machine.

 ### Dependancies:
 - [ImageMagick](https://www.imagemagick.org/script/index.php)